alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 The budget is getting tighter, and we are still at sea level.
-The airship will have to go over land at some point, and keep a certain height to have clearance over any elevations.
+The airship will have to go over land at some point, and keep a certain height to have clearance over any terrain elevations.
-Air density goes down fast with altitude: the [international standard atmosphere](https://www.engineeringtoolbox.com/international-standard-atmosphere-d_985.html) dictates that at 500 m it will be down 5%, so we will have 0.95 of the lift:
+Air density decreases fast with altitude: the [international standard atmosphere](https://www.engineeringtoolbox.com/international-standard-atmosphere-d_985.html) dictates that at 500 m it will be down 5%, so we will have 0.95 of the lift: